How to Increase Employee Happiness: 5 Tips

-The best way to ensure team happiness, and keep your employees coming back for more, is to create an environment of respect and transparency.
-Think about all the steps in a career with your company: Interviewing, hiring, onboarding, as well as ongoing support and professional development.
-We’re looking for places to ease these transitions, and make the most of these opportunities to connect, to keep employees happy.
+The best way to ensure high employee happiness, and keep your employees coming back for more, is to create an environment of respect and transparency.
+Think about all the steps in a career with your company, including interviewing, hiring, onboarding, and ongoing support and professional development.
+Look for places to ease these transitions, and make the most of these opportunities to connect, to keep employees happy.

-A new employee should be given things like the paycheck schedule, or quirks of the benefits package, as soon as possible in the process.
+A new employee should be given things like the paycheck schedule and benefits package as soon as possible.
 A friendly introduction to any teammates outside their immediate sphere is another way to build cohesion and avoid information silos.
-And all employees should be warned in advance of any moves, managerial shakeups or other major changes.
+All employees should be warned in advance of any moves, managerial shakeups or other major changes.
 To be included in this news is to become part of the change, which goes a long way toward raising that comfort level.

 Tip Five: Treat Your Employees Like They’re Rock Stars

-When an employee or team does something great, like landing a new client or innovating a creative solution, make sure everybody knows about it.
-This will inspire more greatness, as well as showing the employee you noticed their effort and strengths.
+When an employee or team does something great, like landing a new client or coming up with a creative solution, make sure everybody knows about it.
+This will inspire more greatness, and show your team that you notice and celebrate their hard work.

-Making employees feel good about their contributions is often as simple as acknowledging them, but feel free to go all-out when you’re creating a new worker-happiness initiative.
+Making employees feel good about their contributions is often as simple as acknowledging them, but you could go all-out when you’re creating a new employee morale initiative.
 You could create a short video to tell the story, or provide branded notecards for managers and coworkers to use in praise and thanks for one another’s contributions.

 These tips will help you increase employee morale so you can recruit and retain the talent you need to make your business even more successful.
 Keep up the momentum with expert hiring and management tips from Monster.